planting answers.

 do you involve parents in therapy?

-how should my teen prepare for therapy?
+how should we prepare for therapy?

 how can I schedule a session?